migueltorrescosta/collapsedwave/content/Calculus/📙 Legendre Transform.md

 | pressure | volume |
 | temperature | entropy |

-It is still unclear how the Legendre Transform should be visualised. [[Help me❓]]
+It is still unclear how the Legendre Transform should be visualised. [[Help me ❓]]

 # Converting between Lagrangian and Hamiltonian mechanics